 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each opaque, blue and gray capsule with "TAP" and "30" imprinted on the capsule contains 30 mg of dexlansoprazole.
+Each opaque, blue and grey capsule with "TAP" and "30" imprinted on the capsule contains 30 mg of dexlansoprazole.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl cellulose, hypromellose 2910, low-substituted hydroxypropyl cellulose, magnesium carbonate, methacrylic acid copolymer, polyethylene glycol 8000, polysorbate 80, sucrose, sugar spheres, talc, titanium dioxide, and triethyl citrate; capsule shell: black ferric oxide, carrageenan, FD&C Blue No. 2 Aluminum Lake, hypromellose, potassium chloride, and titanium dioxide.